Tropical Amplitudes: Explicit computations

-The correlation function \eqref{e:ntree} can be written as in \eqref{e:Mgnamp}, by defining $\dmubos :=\prod_{i=3}^{n-1} \d^2 z_i$ and
+The correlation function \eqref{e:ntree} can be written as in \eqref{e:Mgnamp} by defining $\dmubos=\prod_{i=3}^{n-1} \d^2 z_i$ and

-where $1\leq j,k,l,m\leq n$ and $\cW_{0,n}=1$ for the scattering of $n$ tachyons, while it is a rational function of the $z_{jk}$ in the general case of NS--NS states scattering.
-Its coefficients are then made of powers of $\ap$, scalar products of polarization tensors and external momenta and include the gauge structure for gauge theory interactions.
+where $1\leq j,k,l,m\leq n$ and ${\mathcal W}_{0,n}=1$ for the scattering of $n$ tachyons, while it is a rational function of the $z_{jk}$ in the general case of massless states scattering.
+Its coefficients are made of factors of $\ap$, scalar products of polarization tensors and external momenta and include the color structure for gauge theory interactions.